 Once a year members of the Berlin Police Department are active in the Special Olympics Torch Run and the fund raising that goes on during the year.
-The Torch Run was held on June 7, 2019.
 Sgt.
 John McCormack gathers the local group of runners and they in turn raise money to be donated to Special Olympics.
 Officer Mark DePinto works as the leg coordinator between seven towns on the Torch Run day.
 Eight participating police departments run from Newington to New Haven for the opening Special Olympic ceremonies.
+This was cancelled due to COVID-19.